Most Expensive Woods in the World

 Topping the list of most expensive woods in the world is Bocote, a flowering plant from the borage family that is mostly found in Mexico, Central and South America.
 Initially a yellow/brown shade, this wood darkens over time.
 It has a fragrant smell and is usually used for furniture and flooring.
 It has a Janka hardness of 2,010 ibf (8,950 N), is moderately to very durable, depending on the species, and is easily worked with, which makes it more useful than some of the other woods listed here – in part, this is what makes Bocote the most expensive wood on this list; it holds all of the beauty, strength and exoticness of other expensive woods but because it can be cut, hammered and glued with ease, it is ultimately more usable which places higher demand on the wood, thereby raising the price.

 Hitchcock & King have been serving London for over 40 years, building up an esteemed reputation as a reliable and trustworthy supplier of timber and builders supplies.
-We have eight operational stores across the Capital to ensure convenient location and quick delivery times – including same/next day delivery to your site.
+We have eight operational stores across the Capital to ensure convenient location and fast, reliable delivery to your site.
 We stock everything you need to complete your project.
 Get in contact today to find out more.